Coronavirus: 36 new cases confirmed but no further deaths in the State

 Acting chief medical officer Dr Ronan Glynn.
 Photograph: Colin Keegan/ Collins Dublin

-There have been no further deaths of people with Covid-19 and 36 new confirmed cases in the State, the National Public Health Emergency team said on Tuesday.
+There have been no further deaths of people with Covid-19 and 36 new confirmed cases in the State, the National Public Health Emergency Team (NPHET) has said.

+Tuesday’s figures brings the total number of confirmed cases in the Republic to 25,802, while a total of 1,753 Covid-19 related deaths have been recorded.

+Over the past week, 51,128 tests were carried out, with 139 tests coming back positive, giving a positivity rate of 0.27 per cent.

+Dr Ronan Glynn, acting chief medical officer at Department of Health, said the country has “achieved so much” in its efforts to limit the spread of the virus, “making it possible to take steps to reopen society and the economy”.

+“Today I am asking everyone to stay the course on the public health measures needed to suppress Covid-19, such as covering coughs, hand washing, use of face coverings and 2m social distancing, which are essential for continuing the momentum towards the reopening of our schools and the resumption of our healthcare services,” he added.

-Figures are being watched closely ahead of the anticipated publication of a travel green list this week.
+The figures for new confirmed cases are being watched closely ahead of the anticipated publication of a travel green list .

 However Tánaiste Leo Varadkar on Tuesday intervened in the debate on a “green list” of countries which will not require a 14-day quarantine, due to be published by the Government later this week.